Xilinx/Alveo-Cards/QSFP_I2C/README.md

 * QDFP-DD I2C ports and low speed sideband signals are accessed through a pair of I2C switches:
   * I2C Switch 0
     * Device ID is 0xE0 (8-bit)
-    * Connects to QSFP-DD 0 and 1

-  * I2C Switch 1
-    * Device ID is 0xE4 (8-bit)
-    * Connects to QSFP-DD 2 and 3
+    * Connects to QSFP-DD 1 and 2

 * Each I2C switch has two I2C targets for each associated QSFP-DD:
   * An I/O expander to control/monitor the following low speed QSFP-DD sideband signals